kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 ### Start Minikube

-You can launch Minikune with the `minikube start` command.
+You can launch minikune with the `minikube start` command.
 For example, if you want to specify 6 CPUs, 12288 memory, 120G disk size:

 ```SHELL